How To Calm An Anxious Dog

 Your dog's veterinarian may refer you to a trainer or veterinary behaviorist to evaluate stress-related issues and to help identify the causes.

-10 Proven Ways to Calm Your Pet Dog
+10 Proven Ways to Calm Your Anxious Pet Dog

-So, what are the various techniques on offer to soothe and calm your pet and how can you calm your dog's anxiety naturally?
+So, what are the various techniques on offer to soothe and calm your pets and how can you calm your dog's anxiety naturally?

 - Physical contact - There is probably nothing more soothing to an anxious pet than its owner's touch.
 Dogs love to be petted therefore, try to identify when your dog is getting anxious and nip it in the bud by offering a long cuddle or picking them up.